-N.B.
-Winners may only use their scholarship money at Wyoming Catholic College.
-Students who choose to attend another institution will forfeit their scholarship money.
+The contest is open to anyone who is applying for or admitted to the Class of 2026 at Wyoming Catholic College.
+Winners may only use their scholarship award at Wyoming Catholic College.
+Students who choose to attend another institution will forfeit the scholarship.

-Entries must be submitted no later than 11:59pm MST, on the Feast of St. Francis de Sales, Patron Saint of Catholic Writers (January 24, 2021).
+Entries must be submitted no later than midnight MST, on the Feast of St. Francis de Sales, Patron Saint of Catholic Writers (January 24, 2022).

-Answers can be in classical essay form, a dialogue, or even a poem.
+Answers may be submitted in prose or poetic form.
 Submissions will be evaluated on creativity, insight, coherence, and how over-all enjoyable they are to read.
 Be yourself, answer with aplomb.

-- “She knew him to be intelligent, clean, courteous, wealthy, well-read, amusing and enamored, but he had not so far produced in her that crushing sense of utter inferiority which leads to prostration and hero-worship.
-But she now realised that there was, after all, something god-like about him.
-He could control a horse” (Dorothy L. Sayers).
+b.
+“She knew him to be intelligent, clean, courteous, wealthy, well-read, amusing and enamored, but he had not so far produced in her that crushing sense of utter inferiority which leads to prostration and hero-worship.
+But she now realized that there was, after all, something god-like about him.
+He could control a horse.”
+(Dorothy L. Sayers).